 But before you start scouring your kitchen for any DIY treatments, there are a few things you need to know.
 We asked Ellen to break down everything we need to consider before reaching for a natural remedy for rosacea.
-Scroll down to see what she has to say.

 To see what is the best option to treat your rosacea, you must first know that there are four different subtypes.
 Depending on what you have, you can either get away with just using natural remedies or you will have to go to a doctor for treatment.

 According to Ellen, subtype one, which includes redness and swelling, and subtype two, which includes acne breakouts, can be treated with natural remedies.
 She says for subtype three and subtype four, you will likely need medical attention.

 Rosacea is a chronic skin condition that results in inflammation and redness of the skin which can also develop into skin pustules.

 "Subtype three, which is accompanied with swelling and fluid retention usually around the nose, and subtype four, which afflicts the eye area, tend to be more extreme and can be painful," she says.
 "These often need medical attention including oral antibiotics and/or light therapies.
 Although antibiotics and light therapies are not cures, they can ease symptoms."